AlexGrandbell/AlexGrandbell/README.md

 - 🌱 My research interests include large language models, AI security and AI agents.
 - 📫 How to reach me: dimoalex90 (at) gmail.com

+☟This is the number of requests that have visited this page (Starting from May 15, 2025).

 [![](https://komarev.com/ghpvc/?username=AlexGrandbell&label=View)](https://github.com/AlexGrandbell)

 ## Languages & Tools